junhaiqi/FP-Zernike/README.md

         pip install scikit-learn
     In addtion, users need to create a folder by command line as follows: mkdir tempoutput
+    And, open permissions for some tools:
+        chmod 777 tool/gmconvert
+        chmod 777 tool/extractFeaturePoints30
+        chmod 777 tool/extractFeaturePoints50

 ## Usage
 ### 1. Calculate Zernike descriptors